 Do you know how to increase Android internal space?

-"Recently, I always received a warning “insufficient storage available” on my android phone when trying to install a new app on it.
-I was especially confused because I had plenty of storage left.
-And as we know, android only limits the installation of new app when we have less than 15 MB of storage remaining. "
+Recently, I always received a warning “insufficient storage available” on my android phone when trying to install a new app on it.
+I was extremely confused because I had plenty of storage left.
+And I knew that android only limits the installation of new app when we have less than 15 MB of storage remaining.